-As indicated in the Compare and Merge Utility, "Objects may be force-matched by leaving the 1st object select and selecting the target object via right mouse click."
+As indicated in the Compare and Merge Utility, 'Objects may be force-matched by leaving the 1st object select and selecting the target object via right mouse click.'

-Now that the match is made, we can choose to save the match to use the next time we compare these two models.
-The matches are saved in both the current and target models.
+Now that the match is made, we can choose to save the match to use the next time we compare models.